 A one-of-a-kind custom Quartersawn White Oak folding screen with solid brass hinges and original embossed “leather” wallpaper panels designed and constructed exclusively for Bolling & Company by Division Street Works, Portland, Ore.

 Crown hangings, in which a paper was specially designed to have a decorative treatment at the top of a coordinating but more simple extension of the design below, were one of the hottest trends of first decade or so after 1900, and Birge’s were some of the very best.
-Crowns moved wallpaper away from all-over repeats and were often used as vertical panels either towards the upper part of a wall or in the space created below a plate rail in a high wainscot around the room, sometimes run continuously and sometimes separated with trim battens, or borders.
+Crowns moved wallpaper away from all-over repeats and were often used as vertical panels either towards the upper part of a wall or in the space created below a plate rail in a high wainscot around the room, sometimes run continuously or sometimes separated with trim battens or borders.
 They were also used on folding screens to great effect.

-Shipping fees are dependant on delivery location.
+Shipping fees are dependent on delivery location.